ellwoodevidence/zfs-lifecycle-manager/README.md

 Only allow the deployment user (in this instance, Octopus) limited rights on the filesystem.
 For reference, here is documentation on delegated permissions: [zfs-allow.8 — OpenZFS documentation](https://openzfs.github.io/openzfs-docs/man/8/zfs-allow.8.html)

-`zfs allow octopus create,load-key,snapshot,encryption,keyformat,keylocation,userprop,compression,readonly storage-server/storage/`
+`zfs allow octopus mount,create,load-key,snapshot,encryption,keyformat,keylocation,compression,readonly,aclmode,acltype,aclinherit,xattr,userprop storage-server/storage/`

 This `octopus` user does not have rights to destroy ZFS datasets.
 Note that even though we have allowed `mount` through zfs, the non-sudo user cannot perform mount operations.
 We got around this earlier by adding the `/bin/systemctl restart zfs-mount.service` command to the sudoers file.